MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/04-nine-pillars/02-aidd-defined.md

 #### 🤝 Practice Exercise

-**Self-Assessment Practice**: Ask your AI: "I rated myself [your number] on the paradigm shift scale.
+> **Ask your AI**: "I rated myself [your number] on the paradigm shift scale.
 Interview me with 3-4 questions to verify if that's accurate.
 Then tell me what one concrete behavior would prove I've moved up one level."

 **What you're practicing**: Honest self-assessment through AI partnership.
 Your AI helps you see gaps between self-perception and actual behavior.